What Happens When You Go To MEPS?

 Military Entrance Processing Stations are places where you will be put to the test.
 Nothing challenging really, but a long wait in hospital waiting rooms, taking the ASVAB, and getting sworn into the Delayed Entry Program (DEP) if all checks out with your medical evaluation and testing scores.
 Basically, the job of MEPS is to see if you are medically, physically, and academically qualified for the military.
 Your recruiter should prepare you for this experience.

 Most people who enlist on active duty make two trips to the Military Entrance Processing Station (MEPS).
-The first trip (described in our articles, MEPS at a Glance, and The MEPS Experience), is for initial qualification determination, and enlisting in the Delayed Enlistment Program (DEP).
+The first trip is for initial qualification determination, and enlisting in the Delayed Enlistment Program (DEP).

 MEPS Contract Hotel